skrub-data/skrub/doc/skrub_pipeline_validation.rst

 call, etc. can be replaced with choices.
 We can also choose between several expressions to compare different pipelines.
 Choices can be nested arbitrarily.

+Here is an example choosing between 2 different estimators, each of which has a tunable hyperparameter:

 >>> from sklearn.ensemble import RandomForestRegressor

 >>> ridge = Ridge(alpha=skrub.choose_float(0.01, 10.0, log=True, name="α"))